yWorks/yfiles-for-html-demos/demos/tutorial-graph-builder/08-configure-labels/README.md

 ```
 // position the label on the top of the node
 nameLabelCreator.layoutParameterProvider = (): ILabelModelParameter =>
-  InteriorStretchLabelModel.NORTH
+  StretchNodeLabelModel.TOP
 ```

 ### Label styles

 Similar to node/edge styling, there exist three ways to style labels.
 Specifically, you can set _defaults_, _style_ _bindings_ and _style_ _providers_ on the [LabelCreator](https://docs.yworks.com/yfileshtml/#/api/LabelCreator).

 In our example, we will first create a default style for all labels for which we will not set a specific style.
-More precisely, we use the [DefaultLabelStyle](https://docs.yworks.com/yfileshtml/#/api/DefaultLabelStyle) and align the text to the `center` of the node.
+More precisely, we use the [LabelStyle](https://docs.yworks.com/yfileshtml/#/api/LabelStyle) and align the text to the `center` of the node.

 ```
-nameLabelCreator.defaults.style = new DefaultLabelStyle({
+nameLabelCreator.defaults.style = new LabelStyle({
   horizontalTextAlignment: 'center'
 })
 ```